 If sun is an option, sometimes it soaks up the stink.
 Try this first.
 But please, read on if the stink persists, I’m not advocating that you become a social outcast here.

 Save your liver the trouble and spray that stink with vodka!
 Alcohol kills bacteria the same way it kills your next day plans.
 We’ve all had that experience at some point or another in our lives, haven’t we?
 In fact, many of us probably had it earlier than others, especially if you used a legit fake id to buy this beverage at a bar or local supermarket before you were old enough.
 But as times have changed, you can now use it as a cleaning product as well as a drinkable concoction.
 Warning, give you garment a day in the fresh air before wearing or someone might mistake your newfound vodka Teetotalism with a terrible vice upon first whiff.

 I’ve added white vinegar or baking soda to my steamer before and sometimes that helps.

 I recommend the brushes for salon use to lift the pesky oils away.
 You can spray a little water or baking soda mixture as you go.

-Okay, if it’s for reals dirty, none of the above options will really work.
+Okay, if it’s really dirty, none of the above options will really work.
 Don’t be shy of water.
 It probably won’t ruin your dry clean only clothes (like I mention above).
 If it’s silk, wool or cotton, it’s fair game for submersion.
 Just make sure it doesn’t have fancy beading or detailing.
 You’ll need a sink, biodegradable detergent (I like biokleen), cold water and a large towel for drying (NEVER wring out nice garments.)
 Follow the steps here.

 While researching this piece I came across a German system that uses a biodegradable solvent called K4 that might hit the states.
 My fingers are crossed.
 Also, pay attention to the conversation happening around how your synthetic garments break down during the wash cycle and pollute the ocean (The Guardian).
 You can keep this in mind and opt for natural fibers (no nylons, polys, rayons, spandex) that won’t break down in micro particles.